US says 2 soldiers killed, 6 wounded in Afghanistan attack - The Boston Globe

 Washington’s peace envoy Zalmay Khalilzad has been meeting with Taliban representatives in the Middle Eastern state of Qatar in recent weeks.
 He’s seeking an agreement to reduce hostilities to get a peace deal signed that would start negotiations among Afghans on both sides of the conflict.

-In his State of the Union Address on Tuesday, President Donald Trump referenced the peace talks, saying U.S. soldiers were not meant to serve as “law enforcement agencies” for other nations.
+In his State of the Union address on Tuesday, President Trump referenced the peace talks, saying US soldiers were not meant to serve as “law enforcement agencies” for other nations.